govend/govend/README.md

 $ govend -u
 ```

 If you want to update a particular vendored package to a particular revision, update the relevant `rev:` value inside the `vendor.yml` file.
 Then delete that repository from the `vendor` directory.
-Finally run:
+Finally, to update to that specified revision run:

 ```Bash
 $ govend